-Please note that the allegations contained in this letter will also be sent to the United States of America as host country of Cerberus Capital Management, L.P's headquarters, as well as the involved businesses, Co-op Homes (South) Ltd, Rockwell Property Ltd and Cerberus Capital Management, L.P.
+Please note that the allegations contained in this letter will also be sent to the United Kingdom of Great Britain and Northern Ireland, the United States of America as host country of your company's headquarters, as well as the other involved businesses which are United Kingdom based, Co-op Homes (South) Ltd. and Rockwell Property Ltd.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Mr. Feinberg, the assurances of our highest consideration.

-Claudia Mahler

-Independent Expert on the enjoyment of all human rights by older persons
+Claudia Mahler Independent Expert on the enjoyment of all human rights by older persons

-Pichamon Yeophantong

-Chair-Rapporteur of the Working Group on the issue of human rights and transnational corporations and other business enterprises
+Pichamon Yeophantong Chair-Rapporteur of the Working Group on the issue of human rights and transnational corporations and other business enterprises